Key Areas of Bilateral Cooperation

 The volume of US exports and foreign direct investment into the UAE in recent years has grown dramatically and is likely to continue to grow in the future.
 This growth reflects the increasingly diversified UAE economy (70% of the UAE’s GDP now comes from non-oil activities), as well as the country's leading role as a modernizing influence in the Arab world.

-- The UAE is the United States’ single largest export market in the Middle East, with more than $19.5 billion in exports in 2018 – the tenthstraight year the UAE has held this distinction.
+- The UAE is the United States’ single largest export market in the Middle East, with nearly $14.75 billion in exports in 2020 – the twelfth straight year the UAE has held this distinction.

 - The UAE has trade relations with every state in the United States, as well as the District of Columbia, Puerto Rico, and the Virgin Islands.